BILL-CHEPTOYEK/BILL-CHEPTOYEK/README.md

 > nano /home/bill/mission.txt
 ```

-💡 I’m **Cheptoyek Bill**, a software engineer passionate about scalable solutions, clean code, and using tech to create **equity, opportunity, and sustainability**.
+💡 Passionate about scalable solutions, clean code, and using tech to create **equity, opportunity, and sustainability**.
 I believe in building for **impact**.

 **Current Explorations**:
 - 🧠 LLMs for education & finance
 - ⚡ Smart dashboards for public infrastructure
 - 📡 Offline-first mobile apps for remote areas

----

-## 🎥 Fun Fact

-> “Some build for users.
-I build for *generations*.”

-When I’m not coding, I’m prototyping wild ideas, lifting tech for Africa’s future, or listening to lo-fi beats while writing code that feels like poetry.

 ---